discordlinux/rules/README.md

 - Do not ping staff members unless you need their help.
 - For example, if someone is spamming the server, feel free to ping `@sudoers`.
-- If you just have a question or need something else simple, ping an online staff member{semi} not the entire `@sudoers` role.
+- If you just have a question or need something else simple, ping an online staff member; not the entire `@sudoers` role.

 #### Users Role